-Popped into the freezer they keep for months.
+Popped into the freezer, they keep for months.
 To use, just thaw, cut off the tops, remove seeds and most of the charred skin.
 I like to leave a few small chunks of that smoky skin for extra flavor.

-Super easy is you’re using a pre-made pie crust.
-So easy it makes me wonder why I don’t make more quiche recipes.
-This was such a treat.
+This Hatch Chile and Bacon Quiche was such a treat.
 Cheesy, chile-y and with bacon, who can resist a slice?

 This was a great recipe for a Southwestern themed brunch.
 I used medium heat Hatch which seemed just right.
 Not to spicy…just right with a little bite of chile heat excitement.
 Enjoy!

-- 1 Refrigerated Pie Crust softened at room temperature
+- 1 Pie Crust

-- 8 strips of bacon cooked and crumbled
+- 4 strips of bacon cooked and crumbled

 - 8 Hatch chiles roasted, peeled and rough chopped